homiak/waterdragon/README.md

 - Translation

 ### Release v 2.1.0
-- Adds the Scottish Dragon
+- Adds the Scottish Water Dragon
 - Fix bugs
 - Fix translation
 - Fix Wing Horn
 - A new setting
+- A new chatcommand